UCP3

 Mitochondrial uncoupling protein 3 is a protein that in humans is encoded by the UCP3 gene.
-The gene is located in chromosome (11q13.4) with an exon count of 7 (HGNC et al., 2016) and is expressed on the inner mitochondrial membrane.
+The gene is located in chromosome (11q13.4) with an exon count of 7 and is expressed on the inner mitochondrial membrane.
 Uncoupling proteins transfer anions from the inner mitochondrial membrane to the outer mitochondrial membrane, thereby separating (or uncoupling) oxidative phosphorylation from synthesis of ATP, and dissipating energy stored in the mitochondrial membrane potential as heat.
 Uncoupling proteins also reduce generation of reactive oxygen species.

 Gene

 This gene has tissue-specific transcription initiation with other transcription initiation sites upstream of SM-1 (major skeletal muscle site).
 Chromosomal order is 5'-UCP3-UCP2-3'.
 Two splice variants have been found for this gene.